Ben-Jamin-Griff/ProsNet/readme.md

 ### Installation

-1. Open your terminal / shell and navigate to the directory where you want to install this software
+1. Open your terminal/shell and navigate to the directory where you want to install this software
 2. Clone the repo
    ```sh
    git clone https://github.com/Ben-Jamin-Griff/ProsNet.git